 Realized and unrealized gains and losses on derivatives are recognized in the Condensed Statements of Consolidated Income as revenue for retail sales derivative contracts and as natural gas expense for financial natural gas derivatives and non-retail related physical natural gas derivatives.
+Realized and unrealized gains and losses on indexed debt securities are recorded as Other Income (Expense) in the Condensed Statements of Consolidated Income.

-Income Statement Impact of Derivative Activity Three Months l Ended I March 31, Total derivatives not designated as hedging instruments Income Statement Location 2016 2015 (in m illions) Natural gas derivatives Gains (Losses) in Revenues \$ 20 \$ (133) Natural gas derivatives Gains (Losses) in Expenses: Natural Gas (11) 132 Total \$ 9 \$ (1)
+Income Statement Impact of Derivative Activity

+Three Months Ended March 31, Total derivatives not designated as hedging instruments Income Statement Location 2016 2015 (in m illions) Natural gas derivatives Gains (Losses) in Revenues \$ 20 \$ (133) Natural gas derivatives Gains (Losses) in Expenses: Natural Gas (11) 132 Indexed debt securities derivative Gains (Losses) in Other Income (Expense) (56) 24 Total \$ (47) \$ 23